 The Benefits of Connecting with Professors on LinkedIn

-Rich’s idea makes a ton of sense.
 Why?
-Well, many of your professors probably match Malcolm Gladwell’s definition of a Connector.
-Gladwell says that Connectors know lots of people.
-Your professors know lots of people.
-The longer they’ve been teaching, the more people they know.
+Well, because many of your professors match Malcolm Gladwell’s definition of a Connector.
+Gladwell says that Connectors know lots of people and have a knack for bringing them together.

 Build Your Network via Your Professors’ Networks